Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 The mascarpone is best used cold and straight out of the fridge.
 The warmer the mascarpone cheese is, the more likely it is to soften to the point that it won’t firm up well again and can make too soft of a frosting.

-STEP SIX: In the bowl of a stand mixer with a wire whip attachment or a large bowl and a hand mixer on high speed, beat the cold heavy cream and vanilla extract until stiff peaks form, about 3 to 5 minutes.
+STEP SIX: In the bowl of a stand mixer with a wire whip attachment or a large bowl and a hand mixer on high speed, beat the cold heavy cream and vanilla extract until stiff peaks form, about three to five minutes.

 sugar and added to the water mixture

 STEP EIGHT: Lower the electric mixer to low speed.
-Slowly add ¼ of the smoothed mascarpone at a time, mixing until combined and smooth.
+Slowly add a quarter of the smoothed mascarpone at a time, mixing until combined and smooth.

 mascarpone filling spooned and using spatula smooth the filling

-STEP TEN: Once the cakes are completely cooled, use either a long serrated knife or a cake leveler to slice each cake into 2 layers, giving you 4 layers total.
+STEP TEN: Once the cakes are completely cooled, use either a long serrated knife or a cake leveler to slice each cake into two layers, giving you four layers total.

 STEP ELEVEN: Place the bottom layer either on a large flat serving plate or a round cake board.